Tsur/talks/js_runtime/1_js_runetime/transcript.md

 * Next

 --------------------------------------------------------------------------------
-- Abstract
+Abstract
 --------------------------------------------------------------------------------

-Before we start talking about the JavaScript Runtime Environment, we first need to understand (what is Javascript Engine and even before that, we need to know) what Javascript itself is, so let's cover the basics.
+Before we start talking about the JavaScript Runtime Environment, we first need to understand what Javascript itself is, so let's cover the basics.

 Unlike other programming languages such as C, Go, or C#, Javascript is a programming language that runs within a container, say a program that reads and run the javascript code for you, rather than letting the CPU, GPU, the hardware, to do it for you like in those languages I did mention before.
 In other words, Javascript is an interpreted programming language, so the container it runs in is able to interpret, to understand, to read the code and therefore to run it.